unixpickle/cbyge/README.md

 <img src="server/screenshot/lights.png" alt="Screenshot of the website" width="400">

-Currently, the website does not directly handle two-factor authentication, and you must create a session before launching the server.
-To do this, run the [login_2fa](login_2fa) command with the `-email` and `-password` flags set to your account's information.
-The command will prompt you for the 2FA verification code (which should be found in your email).
+If you run the website wih a `-email` and `-password` argument, then the website will bring up a two-factor authentication page the first time you load it.
+You will hit a button and enter the verification code sent to your email.
+Alternatively, you can login ahead of time by running the [login_2fa](login_2fa) command with the `-email` and `-password` flags set to your account's information.
+The command will prompt you for the 2FA verification code.
 Once you enter this code, the command will spit out session info as a JSON blob.
 You can then pass this JSON to the `-sessinfo` argument of the server, e.g. as `-sessinfo 'JSON HERE'`.
 Note that part of the session expires after a week, but a running server instance will continue to work after this time since the expirable part of the session is only used once to enumerate devices.

 # Go API